New nursing curriculum for 2019

 Distance learning Access to HE courses will also be considered.

 Nursing students need to be fluent in the English language in order to both understand and complete the course and to communicate effectively with patients and members of the multidisciplinary team.

-For students whose first language is not English we require an IELTS score of 7.5 with no less than 7 in any element.
+For students whose first language is not English we require an overall IELTS score of 7.0 with a minimum of 7.0 in reading, listening and speaking, and a minimum of 6.5 in writing.
 Please note that a pass at GCSE English language with a level 5 or above will normally be regarded as meeting this requirement.

 If you require additional support to take your language skills to the required level, you can attend a pre-sessional course at the Centre for English Language Education (CELE), which is accredited by the British Council for the teaching of English.
 Successful students can progress onto their chosen degree course without taking IELTS again.